-It can be difficult to come up with an excellent idea and find that it’s not available.
-Nonetheless, when you check a registrar and see your preferred domain name taken, you shouldn’t despair.
+It can be difficult to come up with an excellent idea and find that the domain name is already taken.
+Nonetheless, when you check a registrar and see your preferred domain name is already taken, you shouldn’t despair.
 Buying the domain is ideal, but if this isn’t possible, you can also make some careful changes to get a close-enough name.
 In the niche case of malicious cybersquatting, you can even pursue legal action and gain the domain that way.
 In short, there are several viable solutions and you’re sure to find one that fits.

 Buy The Domain From Its Current Owner

 If you explore the domains available at a registrar, you might have noticed that short, memorable domains are often taken, even when there’s no corresponding website, for that matter.
 The reason is that over the past decades, a thriving aftermarket has grown where investors, brokers, and others buy and sell domains.
 Here, they preemptively purchase domains they think will have one or many prospective buyers in the future and aim to resell at a profit.
 What if the domain name is already taken?